openSUSE/suseviclient/README.md

 -------------

 Web fronted is available with webfrontend.rb currently under initial development state but already fucntional.
-It built with neat Sinatra ( http://www.sinatrarb.com/ ) ruby framework ( so please '#gem install sinatra' if you want to try) and uses cool NoVNC ( VNC client using HTML5 WebSockets, Canvas,  http://kanaka.github.com/noVNC/ ) to allow access to VMs consoles.
+It is built with
+*Sinatra ( http://www.sinatrarb.com/ ) ruby framework ( so please '#gem install sinatra' if you want to try) *NoVNC ( VNC client using HTML5 WebSockets, Canvas,  http://kanaka.github.com/noVNC/ ) to allow access to VMs consoles.